martinschulze/failing-maven-build-example/README.md

 # failing-maven-build-example
-This maven build fails.
-Asking for help.
+<s>This maven build fails.
+Asking for help.</s>
+Keep this for my future self for reference.

 ## This project builds within eclipse
 To verify this fact: